2026-05-27 · 12 min read

 The Real Cost Gap Between Humans and AI Agents

-Cost is the first variable most founders look at - and the numbers are stark.
+Cost is the first variable most founders examine - and the numbers are stark.
 A full-time mid-level knowledge worker in the United States costs between $65,000 and $95,000 per year when you include salary, benefits, payroll taxes, and onboarding time, per Bureau of Labor Statistics 2025 occupational data.
 A well-built AI agent stack handling the same category of tasks - using tools like n8n 1.80, Make, and a Claude 4.7 or GPT-4o API integration - runs $200 to $2,000 per month depending on task volume and complexity.
 That is a potential saving of $40,000 to $90,000 annually per role replaced.

 The honest cost comparison is not "AI agent vs employee."
 It is "AI agent plus a part-time human overseer vs a full-time employee."
 That framing still often favors automation for the right task categories - but it prevents the false expectation that agents run themselves indefinitely without attention.
+Budget for 4 to 6 hours of human oversight per week per active agent in the first three months.
+That number typically drops to 1 to 2 hours per week once the workflow stabilizes.

 Task Categories: What AI Agents Handle Well vs Poorly